 All of our services run in the cloud.
 We don’t host or run our own routers, load balancers, DNS servers, or physical servers.
 Our platform is built on Amazon Web Services.
 AWS provides strong security measures and is compliant with many certifications.

 The Caro platform is built on AWS Lambda, SNS, and API Gateway, which are all serverless, so we do not run any traditional servers which could potentially be hacked.
-Our infrastructure is managed with AWS CloudFormation templates, and all infrastructure changes go through our deployment process which includes code review, automated deployment with GitLab, and automated testing with Puppeteer.
+Our infrastructure is managed with AWS CloudFormation templates, and all infrastructure changes go through our deployment process on GitLab, which includes automated penetration testing with Puppeteer.

 Network level security monitoring and protection

 We use AWS Cloudfront in front of the API Gateway and our front-end assets to mitigate the risk of DDoS attacks.

 Encryption in transit: All data sent to or from our infrastructure is encrypted in transit via industry best-practices using Transport Layer Security (TLS).
 You can see our SSLLabs reports for the app and back-end.

 Encryption for internal application communication: All internal communication is over encrypted SNS topics, and permissions for these topics are controlled with Cloud Formation templates.

 Encryption at rest: Application data is stored in MongoDB Atlas databases, which encrypt all data at rest.
 Authentication data - phone numbers and passwords - is stored in AWS Cognito, which satisfies the most stringent data security requirements.

 We retain usage data for 9 years for historical reporting purposes.
 Users can request the removal of personally identifiable data by contacting firstname.lastname@example.org.